Sample Consulting Agreement

 1.3 Confidentiality.
 In order for Consultant to perform the consulting services, it may be necessary for the Company to provide Consultant with Confidential Information (as defined below) regarding the Company’s business and products.
 The Company will rely heavily upon Consultant’s integrity and prudent judgment to use this information only in the best interests of the Company.

 1.5 Outside Services.
-Consultant shall not use the service of any other person, entity or organization in the performance of Consultant’s duties without the prior written consent of an officer of the Company.
-Should the Company consent to the use by Consultant of the services of any other person, entity or organization, no information regarding the services to be performed under this Agreement shall be disclosed to that person, entity or organization until such person, entity or organization has executed an agreement to protect the confidentiality of the Company’s Confidential Information (as defined below) and the Company’s absolute and complete ownership of all right, title and interest in the work performed under this Agreement.
+Consultant shall not use the service of any other person, entity, or organization in the performance of Consultant’s duties without the prior written consent of an officer of the Company.
+Should the Company consent to the use by Consultant of the services of any other person, entity, or organization, no information regarding the services to be performed under this Agreement shall be disclosed to that person, entity, or organization until such person, entity, or organization has executed an agreement to protect the confidentiality of the Company’s Confidential Information (as defined in Article 5) and the Company’s absolute and complete ownership of all right, title, and interest in the work performed under this Agreement.

 2.1 Independent Contractor.
 Consultant is an independent contractor and is not an employee, partner, or co-venturer of, or in any other service relationship with, the Company.
 The manner in which Consultant’s services are rendered shall be within Consultant’s sole control and discretion.
 Consultant is not authorized to speak for, represent, or obligate the Company in any manner without the prior express written authorization from an officer of the Company.